Valero warns of bigger first-quarter loss on costs from Texas deep freeze

-(Reuters) - U.S. refiner Valero Energy Corp on Thursday warned of a bigger first-quarter loss compared to the previous three months due to higher costs related to the severe winter weather in Texas in February.
+(Reuters) -U.S. refiner Valero Energy Corp on Thursday warned that its first-quarter loss would exceed the previous three months, joining the ranks of energy firms hit hard by the severe winter storm in Texas in February.

-Freezing weather in U.S. central and southern states in mid-February had led to power outages and gas-supply disruptions that knocked oil refineries and chemical plants out of commission for up to two weeks.
+The cold wave in U.S. central and southern states has disrupted power and gas supply and knocked refineries, oil production and chemical plants out of commission for several weeks, resulting in companies including Exxon Mobil warning of a profit hit.

-Valero expects net loss attributable to its stockholders in the range of $2.05 to $1.81 per share for the first quarter, compared with an 88 cents per share loss in the fourth quarter.
+Valero said it expects net loss attributable to its stockholders in the range of $1.81 to $2.05 per share for the first quarter, compared with an 88 cents loss in the fourth quarter.

-The estimated preliminary impact of excess energy costs to loss is $1.18 to $1.14 per share, Valero said, adding that the electricity and natural gas costs were incurred mainly by its refining and ethanol business segments.
+The company estimated the impact of excess electricity and natural gas costs, incurred mainly by its refining and ethanol business segments, to be between $1.14 and $1.18 per share.

 U.S. Gulf Coast refining segment’s operating income would be hit by about $480 million due to the additional costs, while the U.S. Mid-Continent region’s income could be impacted by as much as $45 million.